10 Easy Tips to Help You Start Decluttering When You’re Totally Overwhelmed

 3. Stick to one area at a time

-Once you start decluttering an area, finish the job before moving onto the next room.
+When you do start decluttering an area, finish the job before moving on to the next area.
 I don’t mean, like, once you start decluttering the playroom, you have to declutter the entire thing.
 I mean, once you start decluttering a toy bin in the playroom, finish that bin before going to declutter the playroom closet.

 This is a great strategy because finishing an area will allow you to see progress (even if it’s just a single drawer!) and give you a sense of accomplishment, which will help fight that feeling of overwhelm.